Cloudneeti/aws-auto-remediation/README.md

 	`# bash verify-multi-mode-remediation-setup.sh -a <12-digit-account-id> -r <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -s <all>`

+### Configure Multi-Account Remediation for AWS Organization based setup

+In case you want to use same remediation framework for remediation of multiple AWS accounts based in a single AWS organization setup, then perform the below steps to configure organization based multi-account remediation setup:

+1. Configure AWS account using the organization master account credentials

+	`# aws configure`

+   Enter the required inputs:
+   - AWS Access Key ID: Access key of any admin user of the account in consideration.
+   - AWS Secret Access Key: Secret Access Key of any admin user of the account in consideration
+   - Default region name: AWS region name (eg: us-east-1)
+   - Default output format: json

+2. Configure organization based multi-account remediation using below commands to deploy in specific or all member AWS accounts and regions:

+	Note: Primary AWS Account [-a] for organization based multi-mode remeidation setup should always be the master AWS account of the Organization.

+	`# bash deploy-remediation-framework.sh [-a <12-digit-account-id>] [-z <12-digit-zcspm-account-id>] [-p <primary-deployment-region>] [-e <environment-prefix>] [-v version] [-s <list of regions where auto-remediation is to enabled>] [-m organization member accounts where framework components are to be deployed]`

+   This command creates the required resources like Cloudtrail, Cloudwatch event rules, Remediation functions and roles required to perform cross-account remediation across the member accounts in the organization.
 ## Configure remediation on ZCSPM Account

 On ZCSPM you need to have AWS account on-boarded.